Hollywood Foreign Press Association: Membership criteria

-Membership meetings are held monthly, and the officers and directors are elected annually.
+Membership meetings were held monthly, and the officers and directors were elected annually.

 In February 2021, the Los Angeles Times reported that none of the HFPA members were black.
-In response, in early May 2021, the association announced a series of reforms aimed at increasing membership with a "specific focus on recruiting Black members", improving governance, and reducing conflicts of interest.
+In response, in early May 2021, the association announced a series of reforms aimed at increasing membership with a "specific focus on recruiting Black members," improving governance, and reducing conflicts of interest.

 Lorenzo Soria was elected President of Hollywood Foreign Press Association in 2019.
 Helen Hoehne was named President in September 2021.